-Brighten up any pot plant or garden space with these bright (and delicious looking) watermelon rocks.
+Brighten up any potted plant or garden space with these bright (and delicious-looking) watermelon rocks.

 Your kids will love making these adorable hedgehog rock pets.
-A cute addition to any pot plant, toy box, or windowsill.
+A cute addition to any potted plant, toy box, or windowsill.

 Want to give your kids a pet cactus, but worried that the spikes will be dangerous?
 Make these pet rock cacti instead – your kids will be delighted to have their very own cactus friends on their windowsill or bedside table.

 There’s a reason why a lot of our favourite childhood storybooks featured woodland animals – they’re so adorable!
 Paint woodland animals onto rocks with your kids and encourage them to make some stories of their own.

 Beautify the rocks in your garden using temporary tattoos!